ChatGPT Truncates a Large CSV to the First 1000 Rows

 print("cols:", df.shape[1])

-If rows is what you expect, the file loaded fully and you can trust subsequent aggregations.
+If rows matches what you expect, the file loaded fully and you can trust subsequent aggregations.
+Printing columns also kills cause 5 — you’ll see every column name even when the display would otherwise hide them.

 Step 2: Force aggregations on the full frame

-Write the prompt as an aggregation request, not a summary request:
+Write the prompt as an aggregation request, not a summary request.
+Tell the model explicitly to run the code:

 - df["revenue"].sum()